Panoramic view of Asnelles la plage with a tank, a conical-roofed house and remains of maritime structures.

 To visit:

-• Landing Museum: objects, weapons, photos, uniforms exhibited in different rooms reserved for each nation.
-English, Americans, Canadians.
-Animated models of pontoons and floating roads with explanations by a guide and diorama to understand the operation of the artificial port according to the tide.
+• D-Day Museum: Objects, weapons, photos, and uniforms are displayed in different rooms dedicated to each nation: British, Americans, and Canadians.
+Animated models of the pontoons and floating roads are explained by a guide, and a diorama illustrates how the artificial harbor functioned according to the tides.

-A 30 -minute film shot during the preparations for the landing is screened to close the visit.
+A 30-minute film shot during the preparations for the landing is shown to conclude the visit.

-• Arromanches 360 °: Located on the heights of Arromanches cliffs and near the orientation table, the circular cinema dominates the vestiges of the artificial port of Arromanches but also the Bay of Seine.
-Designed by the Caen Memorial at the request of the Basse-Normandie Regional Council, the film was directed by the authors of the Apocalypse documentary series, the 2nd World War.
-This film is a tribute to the fighters of all nations and the 20,000 civilians killed during the Liberation Battle of Western Europe.
+• Arromanches 360°: Located on the clifftops of Arromanches, near the orientation table, the circular cinema overlooks the remains of the artificial harbor of Arromanches and the Seine Bay.
+Designed by the Caen Memorial at the request of the Lower Normandy Regional Council, the film was created by the authors of the documentary series Apocalypse: World War II.
+This film is a tribute to the combatants of all nations and to the 20,000 civilians killed during the battle for the liberation of Western Europe.

 Do you want to be advised on accommodation that best suits your stay?
 We will be happy to advise you by phone or email.